takumihoriba/heart_disease/README.md

-# dsci-100-project_template
+# DSCI 100 project
-Template project repository for DSCI-100
+This is a clone of original repository which is hosted here https://github.com/shivangibharani/GroupProject